WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - **each container instance belongs to only one cluster at given time**

 * **when creating** you can **specify subnet, VPC and any IAM roles** for a given instance.

+- you can enable **ECS Auto Scaling**.
+It creates ASG automatically.

 #### Fargate